 I know what some of you may be asking – what on earth is a knowledge panel and a map pack?
 Well, when you conduct a search on Google for a specific company or for a type of company within a location (e.g., “hairdresser central birmingham”) Google may display a map pack result or knowledge panel result as shown below:

 If you’re familiar with these kinds of results, you probably understand how appearing here is great exposure.
 Listing your business on Google’s own business review platform Google My Business, as well as listing it on trusted sites such as Facebook and Yell.com, helps your chances of appearing here when users search for something relevant.
 Google also corroborates your contact details across platforms, so listing your business in multiple places helps Google provide accurate information too.
 Knowledge panel and map pack presence is a crucial part of local SEO – an absolute must if reaching potential customers in your local area is key.

 2. It’s More Far-Reaching Than Real-Life Word of Mouth

 Word of mouth of any kind is great; personal recommendations are arguably the best kind of marketing out there!
 Having happy customers tell their family, friends, or business contacts is a great feeling – but this “real-life” word of mouth can only reach so far.
 This is where online word of mouth takes the baton.
-In fact, 85% of consumers trust online reviews just as much as personal recommendations according to research from BrightLocal.

 When prospects read online reviews, they’re being advised by people who they may never even meet in real life.
 Online reviews aren’t just a wishy-washy digital marketing fad – they give your business real-world credibility on a global platform.